-This is the 15th case of rabies in the county since January 1.
+This is the third rabies case in the county since January 1.

 All pet owners are urged to check the vaccination status of their pets.
 If pets are not vaccinated or are due for a booster shot, they should be taken to a local veterinarian for rabies vaccination immediately.